 It has been quite an experience to listen to the news, read newspapers or look at social media over the past five or so years.
 During this time something that feels almost sinister has happened within our culture, and few have noticed it.
 What I mean is that there has been a noticeable shift in what people “think” the American dream is.
-In fact, the entire view of American life in general has been misrepresented, repackaged and sold in such a way that a whole generation now looks at our lifestyle with distain and even disgust.
+In fact, the entire view of American life in general has been misrepresented, repackaged and sold in such a way that a whole generation now looks at our lifestyle with disdain, and even disgust.
 Sadly, most who think this way don’t even know why.

-The shift was subtle and well thought out at first.
+The shift was subtle, and well thought out at first.
 It slithered its way unnoticed into our culture through voices that came from places of national power.
 It targeted specific socio-economic groups and succeeded in unleashing a victim mentality into our culture.
 It actually became the rallying cry of the uninformed in the last two elections.
-It flew out of the mouths of those who promoted racial unrest and fed the misguided “occupy” movement that soon fizzled out.
-It has found its way into our classrooms and manifested false accusations across the nation and around the world.
+It flew out of the mouths of those who promoted racial unrest, and fed the misguided “occupy” movement that soon fizzled out.
+It has found its way into our classrooms and manifested false accusations across the nation, and around the world.
 It was taught to those who are locked into the welfare system.
-Those who want more but have done nothing to earn or deserve it greeted it with applause, and shouts of approval.
+Those who want more, but have done nothing to earn or deserve it, greeted it with applause, and shouts of approval.

 What am I referring to?
 It’s the current false idea being promoted that says the “American dream” is really all about personal greed, and withholding the wealth from those who have need of it.
-It falsely says Americans selfishly want bigger homes, bigger cars, higher pay and longer vacations, while the rest of the world silently starves to death or suffers from no clean drinking water.
+It falsely says Americans selfishly want bigger homes, bigger cars, higher pay and longer vacations, while the rest of the world silently starves to death, or suffers from no clean drinking water.
 It is the twisted concept that says being a successful entrepreneur makes you the enemy, and those with innovative ideas that generate profit, really can’t be trusted.
 Even worst, is the lie that bigger government is in our best interest, and it alone can solve the social evils of our day.

 It is a negative, socialistic view that is against every concept uniquely productive to the “American dream”.
 The fact is, a huge portion of our population has been taught a new version of the “American dream”.
 That version has nothing at all to do with what it really is.
 They see the ability of Americans to pursue personal success and financial independence, as bad.
 All the while, they view dependency in every form, with no responsibility or personal consequences, to be normal life, and a sure way to secure the future.
 It points a finger at the well-off and says they are greedy and care nothing for the plight of the less fortunate.
 Those, who through planning, training and education, have earned the abundance it offers, are loudly accused of wanting endless excess for their highly privileged life.
 They are considered to be evil, and are painted as selfishly refusing to “spread the wealth”, so others can have the same.

 Yet when you go back and honestly look at what the “American dream” is, it has nothing to do with any of the above.
-In fact it was because of this dream that social reforms happened globally, and financial resources were made available in abundance to those who were less fortunate.
+In fact, it was because of this dream that social reforms happened globally, and financial resources were made available in abundance to those who were less fortunate.
 So let’s revisit what the “American dream” really is.
-Let’s cut through the noxious political smokescreen and look at our roots so we can clearly see that dream, and it’s powerful, positive impact.
+Let’s cut through the noxious political smokescreen, and look at our roots so we can clearly see that dream, and it’s powerful, positive impact.

 The American Dream